ahdee/workshop.PSPG-245B.2/README.md

 # Requirements
-  * It is important that you have the following installed on your computer before the workshop.
+  * It is important that you have the following installed on your computer before the workshop:
     * R > 4.0
-      + note in Windows please also install on windows please also install RTools: https://cran.r-project.org/bin/windows/Rtools/
+      + Note in Windows, please also install RTools: <a href="https://cran.r-project.org/bin/windows/Rtools/">link</a>
     * Rstudio
       <details>
         <summary>The following R packages </summary>